 1. Use data to help you prioritise

 Have you got Google Analytics installed on your website?
 If not – that’s your first job.

-Google Analytics will provide you with data to show which pages have had the most visits, as well as visitor behaviour throughout your site, such as how long people have spent on different pages and which ‘pathways’ of pages they’ve followed throughout your website.
+Google Analytics will provide you with data to show which pages have had the most visits, as well as visitor behaviour throughout your site, such as how long people have spent on different pages and the pathways of pages they’ve followed throughout your website.

 Take a look at:

 - Pages which have more visits than normal.
 Are these pages well-optimised?
-Fill in gaps in the content by using Google search tools such as ‘Related Questions’ and ‘People Also Ask’ to give further value to your visitor.
-Check the information provided is up-to-date, interesting to read (you can use images, videos and different text formats such as headings and bullet points to help format it), and that there’s a clear call-to-action – or requested next step – that you want your visitor to take.
+Fill in gaps in the content by using Google search tools such as ‘Related Questions’ and ‘People Also Ask’ to give further value to your visitors.
+Check that the information provided is up-to-date, interesting to read (use images, videos and formatting like headings and bullet points to give more visual structure), and that there’s a clear call-to-action – a prompt to the next step that you want your visitor to take.

-- Pages with high traffic that are ‘bouncing’ – The bounce rate refers to the percentage of people that have visited that particular page of your website and ‘bounced’ off – in other words, left your site completely at that point.
-A low number is better – this means that you’ve lost less website visitors.
+- Pages with high traffic that are ‘bouncing’ – The bounce rate refers to the percentage of people that have visited a page and ‘bounced’ off – in other words, left your site completely at that point.
+The lower the number, the better – this means that you’ve lost less website visitors.
 If you’ve got any pages which start with a lot of traffic and then lose it, take a look at the content and update or rewrite it if necessary.
-Is the content interesting – are you using different media formats to keep people involved?
+Is the content engaging – are you using different media formats to keep people involved?
 Are there internal links to other relevant pages of your website that the visitor might find interesting?
 Have you got a clear call to action to direct people to the most appropriate next step?